 Home › Forums › Why Don’t Students Like School?
 By Daniel T. Willingham › Chapter 2 › Purpose of school › Purpose of School

-This topic contains 7 replies, has 7 voices, and was last updated by Anonymous 1 year, 8 months ago.
+- This topic has 7 replies, 7 voices, and was last updated 2 years ago by Anonymous.

 What do you think is important for learners to know?
 Willingham talks about background knowledge in this chapter what do YOU believe we need to be teaching?
 And why?